adarraji/network/README.md

 ## Copy running config from list of Arista and Cisco switches to TFTP server

-`copy_config_to_tftp.py` coppies running config from a list of Arista and Cisco switches to TFTP server.
+`copy_config_to_tftp.py` copies running config from a list of Arista and Cisco switches to TFTP server.
 It also geenrates a output (log) file for each device after running the application.

 To run the application